geoffreybennett/alsa-scarlett-gui/docs/USAGE.md

 - [Scarlett 3rd Gen Solo and 2i2](iface-small.md)

-  Minimal number of controls, and they mostly accessible through hardware buttons anyway.
+  Minimal number of controls, and they are mostly accessible through hardware buttons anyway.
 Not very interesting.

 - [Scarlett 2nd Gen 6i6+, 3rd Gen 4i4+, Clarett USB, and